sanjayrajns/wire/README.md

 I have used NOTIFY and LISTEN in the queue
 Both work fine

-But whenever there is an job incoming , NOTIFY notfies but the queue says it's empty everytime , no jobs get executed but when the restarts happen works perfectly fine
+But whenever there is an job incoming , NOTIFY notfies \n but the queue says it's empty everytime , no jobs get executed \n but when the restarts happen works perfectly fine

 10 jobs